tidev/ti.storekit/ios/documentation/index.md

 <strong>Note: </strong>Store Kit does not operate in iOS Simulator.
 When running your application in iOS Simulator,
 Store Kit logs a warning if your application attempts to retrieve the payment queue.
 Testing the store must be done on actual devices.

+## Breaking changes in version 3.0.0

+Added support for Apple's new receipt structure available in iOS 7.0 and later.
+To `validateReceipt`:

+1. Obtain the Apple Inc. root certificate from [http://www.apple.com/certificateauthority/](http://www.apple.com/certificateauthority/)
+2. Download the Apple Inc. Root Certificate ( [http://www.apple.com/appleca/AppleIncRootCertificate.cer](http://www.apple.com/appleca/AppleIncRootCertificate.cer) )
+3. Add the AppleIncRootCertificate.cer to your app's `Resources` folder.

+Arguments are now passed to the `purchase` function in a dictionary instead of individually.

+### Warning
+This module uses open source code for parsing and validating the receipt.
+It is recommended by Apple that users not use common code to do this as it will make it easier to crack your app.
+Please make appropriate changes to the receipt verification code in the module to make your implementation unique and less vulnerable to attack.
+We cannot do this for you or offer recommendations regarding how it should be done for obvious reasons.

 ## Breaking Changes in version 2.0.0

 It was previously possible for a transaction to complete after the application had been moved to the background due to the app store